 What types of MDF do we supply?

-Our MDF supplied is available in standard, light or ultra light density, and in a large number of sizes.
+Our MDF boards supplied are available in standard, light or ultra-light density, and in a large number of sizes.
 In addition, we also stock a variety of specialist MDF types:

 Moisture Resistant MDF

 Low-grade MDF is prone to swelling and breaking when wet.
 Our moisture resistant MDF can be used for kitchens, bathrooms and even wet rooms.

 MDF is commonly used for indoor building projects.
 Our external MDF however, is ideal for outdoor use.
 For example, fencing, gates and summer houses.

 Flame Retardant MDF